-Through filings in Docket No. 22-0231, the Agency proposed to engage an independent expert consultant to complete a thorough review of REC prices prior to the next update of the Agency's Long-Term Plan.
-An independent expert consultant would provide the IPA with recommendations on how to develop administratively-set REC prices that both efficiently invest ratepayer funds in renewables and respond annually to changing market conditions, and the IPA would provide transparency around the results of the review and utilize the independent analysis to craft REC prices for the next Plan.
-The Commission agreed with this approach and noted that it looked forward to reviewing the recommendations of the Agency's independent expert consultant in its Order approving this Plan.336
+Through filings in Docket No. 22-0231, the Agency proposed to engage an independent expert consultant to complete a thorough review of REC prices prior to the next update of the Agency's Long-Term Plan. -An independent expert consultant would provide the IPA with recommendations on how to develop administratively-set REC prices that both efficiently invest ratepayer funds in renewables and respond annually to changing market conditions, and the IPA would provide transparency around the results of the review and utilize the independent analysis to craft REC prices for the next Plan. -The Commission agreed with this approach and noted that it looked forward to reviewing the recommendations of the Agency's independent expert consultant in its Order approving this Plan.
+354

-The Agency engaged Sustainable Energy Advantage ("SEA") to conduct the independent review of REC pricing and develop a report containing recommendations on administratively-set REC prices under both the Illinois Shines and Solar for All Programs.
+The Agency engaged Sustainable Energy Advantage ("SEA") to conduct the independent review of REC pricing and develop a report containing recommendations on administratively-set REC prices under both the Illinois Shines and Solar for All programs.
+Programs.
 SEA has been involved in the development, analysis and implementation of clean energy policies and markets, particularly throughout the Northeast United States, and has advised a wide range of state government agencies and clean energy market participants across all technologies.
 A summary of SEA's recommendations is contained herein and the full report is included as Appendix C to this 2024 Long-Term Plan.

-In conducting its independent review, SEA developed presentations on key topics and held workshop for stakeholders on March 7, 2023.337 SEA also solicited written feedback from program stakeholders on the concepts presented at the workshop.338 SEA then drafted and presented its report, titled, "Independent Review of Illinois Shines and Illinois Solar for All Renewable Energy Credit Pricing Approach," which the IPA released on June 7, 2023.
+In conducting its independent review, SEA developed presentations on key topics and held workshop for stakeholders on March 7, 2023.355 SEA also solicited written feedback from program stakeholders on the concepts presented at the workshop.356 SEA then drafted and presented its report, titled, "Independent Review of Illinois Shines and Illinois Solar for All Renewable Energy Credit Pricing Approach," which the IPA released on June 7, 2023.

-The report contains a review of REC pricing design options based on models and approaches used in other jurisdictions, including market-based programs, value-based programs, cost-based programs, and hybrid approaches; the history of REC pricing in the Illinois Shines and Illinois Solar for All
+The report contains a review of REC pricing design options based on models and approaches used in other jurisdictions, including market-based programs, value-based programs, cost-based programs, and hybrid approaches; the history of REC pricing in the Illinois Shines and Illinois Solar for All programs Programs; and a discussion of market-based price adjustments and the impacts of the Inflation Reduction Act. -SEA's independent review provides the Agency both with a set of recommendations for consideration by the Agency in developing updated REC prices as well as suggestions for consideration through future legislation, as those recommendations are not currently authorized under statute.

-337 For presentations from the workshop, please see: Illinois ABP and ILSFA REC Pricing Policy Design Issues, Options, and Implications and Key Inflation Reduction Act (IRA) Changes Relevant to ABP and (IL)SFA-Eligible Projects.
+355 For presentations from the workshop, please see: Illinois ABP and ILSFA REC Pricing Policy Design Issues, Options, and Implications and Key Inflation Reduction Act (IRA) Changes Relevant to ABP and (IL)SFA-Eligible Projects.
+Key Inflation Reduction Act (IRA) Changes Relevant to ABP and (IL)SFA-Eligible Projects.
 For a recording of the workshop please see: Independent Review of Illinois ABP and Illinois Solar for All REC Pricing.

-338 Feedback submitted by stakeholders is available at: Renewable Resources Workshops, please look under the sub-category, Illinois Shines (Adjustable Block Program) and Illinois Solar For All REC Prices Updates, Independent Review of REC Prices for Future Program Years.
+356 Feedback submitted by stakeholders is available at: Renewable Resources Workshops, please look under the subcategorysubcategory, Illinois Shines (Adjustable Block Program) and Illinois Solar For All REC Prices Updates, Independent Review of REC Prices for Future Program Years.